N-HEDGER/MRI_module/Nipype/readme.md

 ![alt text](https://i.imgbox.com/FOp1JK5t.png "Title")

-On the surface, this wide array of choices seems like a good thing, but it is actually associated with a range of issues
+On the surface, this wide array of choices seems like a good thing, but it is actually associated with a range of issues.

 ### No unifying operating interface